Need help dealing with violent or distressing online content? Learn more

 Parental controls

 This video helps parents and carers to understand more about the different parental controls available and which settings are best suited to your family.
-It’s designed for parents of kids aged 4 to 13 years old.

 No parental control tool is 100% effective.
 Helping your child build good online safety habits is just as important.